 Not only an act of visual transmogrification but the progenitor of cinematic camp, this film is screw-loose and open-lipped in its habit of disavowing the norms of expected social structures.
 Flowing from the subterranean to the surface in Caligari is not only a strain of heated disagreement with the limits of visual cinema but a few flash-bang grenades to be lobbed in the general vicinity of the social status quo.
 Cesare himself becomes less a totem representing the “other” but a physically quavering embodiment of the Other’s implicit physical and mental resistance to the expectations of dominant society; his performance in the previous year’s Different from the Others, an explicit sermon for progressive treatment of homosexuals and outsiders in society, did not go unnoticed by Wiene.
 Within Caligari, “queer” becomes not only an adjective for a specific subculture but a drive to distort and uproot the perspectives of normative life.

 The repercussion of such embodied characterization is that the film is ultimately equivocal more than declamatory, primarily centrifugal in its meaning much like Cesare is centrifugal and never centered or safe in his existence and physicality.
 The answers we seek are not given to us but resist complacency; they dance around the frame in an entangled web of representation and character identification.
 If Cesare, the somnambulist who doesn’t fit in with these people, is the “other”, what does it suggest that the fractal, bespoke world that doesn’t exist on the same plane as the squishy humans eventually begins to resemble Cesare himself?
-Liberation and acquiescence intertwine when Veidt’s angular frame extrapolates outward to corroborate and mimic the malformed, equally angular set design.
+Liberation and acquiescence intertwine when Veidt’s angular frame extrapolates outward to ratify and mimic the malformed, equally angular set design.
 Suddenly, Cesare is the most naturally fitting and normative humanoid object in the frame, like a blossoming icon relinquished from the mad doctor’s control and allowed to become one with the world around him.
 Finally, it is he who exists within this world, while the other humans are sequestered away at a remove from it.

 Or, perhaps, Cesare is merely submitting to a different plane, with the carnival barking Caligari asserting hegemony over the landscape itself.
 In one of his earliest scenes, Cesare confronts the audience – staring at us – in an open casket, the walls around him denouncing his freedom even with the casket opened.
-Even when he is half-out of a coffin, his empty head space theoretically signalling freedom is dwarfed by men who bend over him, enervating him of any newfound agency or volition.
+Even when he is half-out of a coffin, his empty head-space theoretically signaling freedom is dwarfed by men who bend over him, enervating him of any newfound agency or volition.
 As Cesare sediments into the physical space around him later in the film, it may merely be a new kind of pseudo-liberation, providing Cesare a fictitious freedom that only conscripts him more by forcing him to finagle himself, visually, to adopt the perspective of the set itself.
 While the people become subjects as they stride past the background, he may be doomed to exist as a part of it.